 Roy Clunie had an interesting career leading up to his social enterprise adventures.
 Leaving school at 16, he was involved in a Farmer’s cooperative for 9 years and then a printing company for 25 years.
-Managing to setup Atlantis, a social health organization, Mr. Clunie proceeded to set up others like it: H2O, Healthy Options, Youth Charity, World Garden Project and Social Enterprise academy.
+Managing to setup Atlantis, a social health organization, Mr. Clunie proceeded to set up others like it: H2O, Healthy Options, Youth Charity, World Garden Project, and Social Enterprise academy.

-by Mustafa Hanif (December 2015)
+by Mustafa Hanif, Petroleum Industry Specialist (December 20, 2015)

-Mr. Hanif started his career at Royal Dutch Shell as a graduate entrant where he worked from 2000 to 2012, in Europe, Asia and Middle East.
+Mr. Hanif started his career at Royal Dutch Shell as a graduate entrant where he worked from 2000 to 2012, in Europe, Asia, and the Middle East.
 His experience covers all segments of the oil industry:from exploration and production to refining distribution and chemicals.
 In 2013, he moved to Saudi Arabia as a senior advisor at a Saudi Arabian National Oil Company

-Seminar on Transfer Pricing by Ziad Rahman (April 2014)
+CES Seminar on Transfer Pricing.
+(April 2014)